 Piran is famous for its salt, and nearby Thalasso Spa Lepa Vida (which unfortunately was closed during my visit—they are open from May-September each year—offers plenty of treatments using the local salt products.

-Where to stay: Piran unfortunately does not yet have any official green or sustainable accommodations.
+Where to stay in Piran: Piran unfortunately does not yet have any official green or sustainable accommodations.
 They do have some locally owned establishments however.
 I stayed in Hostel Val—for more information see here—which was centrally located and welcoming.

-Slovenia is a small country, and Eco friendly travel in Slovenia is easy, but getting around from place to place takes a surprising amount of time by public transport.
+Slovenia is a small country, and responsible travel in Slovenia is easy, but getting around from place to place takes a surprising amount of time by public transport.
 The most practical solution is usually to get a bus, which mostly leave from Ljubljana’s bus station (right in front of the railway station) in the city centre.
 Trains are less helpful for some destinations – for example there is no direct train to Bled (get off at the nearest station Lesce and take a bus to connect to Bled town), or to Piran.
 Buses are also run by different companies depending on the region of the country, but guesthouses hotels can often help you with timetables.
-A starting point for bus information is here and for trains see here.

 Other Options for Eco Friendly Travel in Slovenia

 As usual, no matter how much time we have, it’s never quite enough to do everything.
 10 days was certainly not enough to experience all the eco friendly travel options that Slovenia had to offer.
 There were a number of options that were raised to me and I believe them to be great options for eco friendly travel in Slovenia, but I did not have time to visit them myself.